The Fundamental Theorem for locally projective geometries: Introduction

 Let us resume the content of this paper.

 In section 1 we present the category where we work.
 We consider closure spaces satisfying MacLane--Steinitz exchange axiom and a finitary axiom.
 For the sake of brevity we name them simply {\it geometries} (they are named dimensional linear spaces by Delandtsheer \cite{Buekenhout}). {\it Morphisms of geometries} are maps compatible with the closure operator.
-In this context, we reformulate the extension of the Fundamental Theorem for partial maps $\mathbb{P}(V)\dashrightarrow\mathbb{P}(V')$ obtained by Faurer--Frölicher and Havlicek.
+In this context, we reformulate the Fundamental Theorem for partial maps $\mathbb{P}(V)\dashrightarrow\mathbb{P}(V')$ obtained by Faurer--Fr\"olicher and Havlicek.